immcantation/shazam/docs/topics/plotBaselineDensity.md

 :   numeric vector containing two values defining the `c(lower, upper)` bounds of the selection scores to plot.

-title
-:   string defining the plot title.

 facetBy
-:   one of c("group", "region") specifying which category to facet the plot by, either values in `groupColumn` ("group") or regions defined in `baseline` ("region").
-The data that is not used for faceting will be color coded.
+:   one of `c("region", "group")` specifying which category to facet the plot by, either values in `groupColumn` ("group") or regions defined in the `regions` slot of the `baseline` object ("region").
+If this is set to "group", then the region will behave as the `groupColumn` for purposes of the `colorElement` argument.

 style
 :   type of plot to draw.
 One of:

-+  `"density"`:  plots a set of curves for each probability density function in `baseline`, with the line type determined by `idColumn`.
++  `"density"`:  plots a set of curves for each probability density function in `baseline`, with colors determined by values in the
-Faceting and coloring are determine by values in `groupColumn` and regions defined in
-`baseline`, depending upon the
+`colorElement` column.
+Faceting is determined by the
 `facetBy` argument.